 Well Water Testing

 The standard bacteria test only requires one bottle of water.
 Other tests may require additional bottles of water.
-Please call us for the specific number of bottles needed.
+Please ask for the specific number of bottles needed.

 If your test results are not satisfactory, you can "shock" your well to disinfect it by following these instructions.